memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 ```

 Where
-* `name` is a name you want to use for this section.
+* `name` is a name you want to use for this region.
 Names do not carry meaning,
   so you're free to use anything you want.
 You'll often find "flash", and "ram"
-as section names.
+as region names.
 * `(attr)` are optional attributes for the region, like whether it's writable
    (`w`), readable (`r`), or executable (`x`).
 Flash memory is usually `(rx)`,
 while ram is `rwx`.
 Marking a region as non-writable does not magically make it